kavli-ntnu/dj-docs/docs/imaging/how-to-add-sessions.rst

 ===========================

 1. Copy files to a file server
-2. Open the imaging `Website`_ and log in (ask Simon Ball or Horst Obenhaus for log in credentials if this is your first log in)
+2. Open the `Web GUI website <https://datajoint.kavli.org.ntnu.no>`_ and log in (ask Simon Ball or Horst Obenhaus for log in credentials if this is your first log in)

-    - Go to *BaseFolder* -> *Add BaseFolder*
+    - Go to *Imaging* -> *BaseFolders* -> *Add BaseFolder*

 3. Fill out the details in the mask on that website.
 Make sure you get the session logic *combined* right.
 It determines how sessions and recordings are created in the database.
 This only has relevance for data acquired with scanimage (miniscope, ...).
-For femtonics recordings this function is not implemented and has to remain on "no" (not combined). :ref:`Imaging ingestion combined`
+See :ref:`Imaging ingestion combined`.
+For femtonics recordings this function is not implemented and has to remain on "no" (not combined).

     - **Experimenter:** select your username from the list.

     - **File path:** specify the file path to where your raw data is stored.

     - **Combined?:**  See :ref:`Imaging ingestion combined`.
-For the Femtonics
+For the Femtonics this must be "no".

-    - **Setup:** Select which microscope type you used (Illuminato = Femtonics).
+    - **System Configuration:** Select which microscope type you used (Illuminato = Femtonics).

     - **Scope model:** for miniscope users only, select which model you used.

     - **Animal ID in mLIMS:** the animal ID of your furry collaborator as registered in mLIMS.

     - **Suite2P python options:** this selection determines how Suite2p, which is incorporated into the pipeline, analyses your data.
-You can make your own set of options that work best with your data, but for now just choose an existing one and see how that works. **Miniscope users:** choose an option that matches the indicator you're using. **Femtonics users:** flavio-develop is a good place to start.
+You can make your own set of options (see :ref:`Imaging Basics Add-Suite2p-Options`) that work best with your data, but for now just choose an existing one and see how that works first.

+    - **Session Note:** optional, add any additional notes relevant to the session

     .. figure:: /_static/imaging/gui_basefolder_example.png
        :alt: Adding a Femtonics base folder via the web gui

-4. Wait for the background worker process to run (no user interaction required)
+4. Click "Submit" and refresh the page or go to *Imaging* -> *BaseFolders* -> *View BaseFolders*

+    - Is there a green tick mark next to the session you just ingested?
+All is well and you can continue.
+    - Is there an orange X instead?
+Contact Simon Ball

 5. Check the *Search -> Search Recordings (Imaging)* subpage in the web GUI: